Adopting a Rescued Lab

 1. Make sure a Lab is for you.

 Read our information page, read books about Labs, and educate yourself as much as you can about the breed.
 If you have any questions whatsoever, please feel free to contact us.
 Talk it over with everyone in your household, and make sure that everyone feels the same way about it that you do.
 Think about your schedule, and decide when you will have time to spend with your dog.
 Who will be responsible for taking care of the dog?
 Finally, take a look at your home.
 Where will the dog sleep?
 Eat?
 Once you have considered all the aspects of having a loving, active companion, you are ready to think about adopting a Lab.

 Complete our online adoption application.
 We reserve the right to refuse any application for any reason.

 3. A DLRR representative will contact you for a home visit

 One of our volunteers will contact you to arrange to visit your home.
 The volunteer will come to your home to meet your family and listen to your needs.
 This helps to determine whether the home is the proper environment for a Labrador Retriever and what type of Lab would be best suited for the family.

-If your application is accepted following the home visit, we will look for the perfect dog for you based on your needs and wants.
-When a match is found, a DLRR representative will contact you.
+If your application is accepted following the home visit, you will begin receiving the DLRR Dog-a-Log.
+Once you see a dog you would like to meet, contact the DLRR volunteer to arrange a meeting.
 Your whole family will come to meet the dog that may be right for you at its foster home.
 We insist that all members of the family are present, to make sure everyone agrees this is the perfect match.
 If you do not feel this is the right dog for you, or if the foster family feels you are not the right family for this dog, we will begin the process again and look for another dog.